 Axial double direction ball bearings have a contact angle of 60° and are axially preloaded.
 Therefore, they have high axial load capacity and rigidity.

 They are mainly used for front spindle mounting.

 Documents for Download

-Question about the Bearing Category
+Question about the Bearings Category

 Do not hesitate to contact us with any questions about products in this category.